 Dog mess is unpleasant, spoils the environment and may carry infectious diseases that can seriously harm people.

 It's your responsibility to clean up after your dog.
 We've made it easy for you to clean up after your dog by providing dog-waste bins in our parks.
-Put dog mess in a tightly sealed bag and then into one of the dog-waste bins, or take it home and put it in your household waste.
-Please don't put it in street litter bins.
+Put dog mess in a tightly sealed bag and then into one of the dog-waste bins, take it home and put it in your household waste, or place the bagged waste into a street litter bin.
 Remember to take bags or a scoop when walking your dog.